dbapibuilder/sqlconf-dab-aca-20250122/README.md

 There are two primary components in this repo to accomplish this:

 * [Dockerfile](./dab/Dockerfile) - Contains the main DAB configuration in a simple format that results in a containerized API app.
-* [Bicep](./infra/main.bicep) - IaC code that provisions a serverless hyperscale SQL Server and database along with the Azure Container App.
+* [Bicep](./infra/main.bicep) - IaC code that provisions a serverless hyperscale SQL Server and database along with the Azure Container App which then loads the container image.
 <br/>

 > [!IMPORTANT]